isabella232/advertising-cloud.en/help/user-guide/execution/placement-setup/placement-options/audience.md

 [ ![](assets/picture11.png)](assets/picture11.png)

 ### Custom Segments

 This feature is used to target people who have visited your brand website, interacted with your ad or watched a portion of a video.
-Your team should have [created a retargeting pixel](../../../../user-guide/planning/targeting/retargeting/retargeting-pixel-setup.md) and collected this cookie pool at least 2 weeks prior to campaign launch.
+Your team should have [created a retargeting pixel](../../../../user-guide/planning/targeting/retargeting/retargeting-pixel-setup.md) and collected this cookie pool at least two weeks before you launch the relevant campaigns.

 [ ![](assets/audience2.png)](assets/audience2.png)

-### 1st Party Custom Segments
+### First-Party Custom Segments

-If you want to integrate your own 1st party data into the TubeMogul platform and layer onto your campaigns, contact your Account Manager for more information.
+If you want to use your own first-party data for your campaigns, contact your Account Manager for more information.